vuepress-theme-hope/vuepress-theme-hope/docs/theme/src/guide/interface/others.md

 Enabled by default, it’s in outlook popup window in navbar.

-If you don’t need it, you can disable it by setting `fullscreen` to `false` in the themeConfig.
+If you don’t need it, you can disable it by setting `fullscreen: false` in the theme options.

 ::: tip